Archive Scanner: The First Purpose-Built Digitization Technology in North America for Archive Collections

 Why digitize your archive?

 Museums and archives have a duty of care to preserve their collections.
 Digitization is the ultimate preservation, as you will have a permanent backup copy of your collection should anything happen to the original items.
 In addition, where copyright allows, you can allow limited or even public access to your entire collection.
-The impages can also be used on websites and on social media channels to encourage attendance to exhibits and possible donations for further preservation projects.
+The images can also be used on websites and on social media channels to encourage attendance to exhibits and possible donations for further preservation projects.

 The Archive Scanner is much easier to use for large collections of loose paper than a traditional book scanner or other digitization tools, and can easily scan items which are much larger than a book.